Wollivan/SquadronLeader/README.md

 - The defender must also be within the attackers firing arc which is the 90° lines on the front of the token.
 - The attacking player rolls a number of Attack dice equal to their Attack value.
 - The defending player rolls a number of Defense dice equal to their Defense value.
-- Each value of 6-8 rolled on the Attack dice counts as 1 damage.
-An 8 rolled counts as a critical hit.
+- Each value of 4-6 rolled on the Attack dice counts as 1 damage.
+A 6 rolled counts as a critical hit.
-- Each value of 6-8 rolled on the Defense dice counts as a dodge and cancels out a hit.
+- Each value of 4-6 rolled on the Defense dice counts as a dodge and cancels out a hit.
 It takes 2 dodges to cancel out a critical hit.
 Critical hits still only deal 1 damage when not cancelled out.
 - The defender loses Health equal to the hits that haven’t been canceled out.

 This image shows a situation where the white plane can shoot at the yellow plane (blue arc) and the yellow plane CAN'T shoot at the white plane (red arc).